streamingfast/substreams-playground/modules/pancakeswap/README.md

 ## Visual data flow

 This is a flow that is executed for each block.
-The graph is produced with `substreams manifest graph ./substreams.yaml`.
+The graph is produced with `substreams graph ./substreams.yaml`.

 ```mermaid